Success tips when doing business in Taiwan in 2024

 Hence, you should choose a partner that brings a lot to the table, including local knowledge and personal relations and contacts that are necessary for your business to succeed in.

 Although Taiwan is a traditionally male-dominated society, foreign businesswomen are treated with respect.

 Interesting facts about Taiwan

 The official language of Taiwan is Mandarin.
-However, the 70% of the population who are ethnic Hoklo speak the Hokkien dialect of Min nan (Southern Min) Chinese as their mother tongue;
+However, the 70% of the population are ethnic Hoklo and speak the Hokkien dialect of Min nan (Southern Min) Chinese as their mother tongue;

 Frequently asked questions